martin-ueding/vigilant-crypto-snatch/docs/configuration.md

 🟢 | Info
 🔵 | Debug

 The logging level is set to *Info* by default.
-You must not set it to *Debug* as sending a Telegram message will produce more debug messages.
-The program will crash with an infinite recursion.